 Duration: Approx. 20 hours

-A rail route with world heritage status, the short four-hour journey from Chur Switzerland to Tirano Italy is without a doubt one of the most beautiful train journeys in the world.
+A rail route with world heritage status, the short four-hour journey from Chur, Switzerland to Tirano, Italy is undoubtedly one of the most beautiful train journeys in the world.

 Whether covered in snow in the winter or lush green meadows in spring, the mountain vistas are glorious in any season.